-Here's some more detail about how to calculate your bar’s pour cost with detailed examples.
+Here's some more detail about how to calculate pour cost with detailed examples.
 Most food and beverage directors expect a pour cost of around 20%, but the lower the better, and bar operators strive to keep it as low as possible to drive profitability.
 So here are 4 suggestions to bring it down and keep your profit margin up.

 4 Tips to Lower Your Pour Cost Percentage

 Price Your Drinks Smartly

-One of the easiest ways you can start is by pricing your drinks strategically as you design your beverage menu for profit.
+One of the easiest ways you can start is by pricing your drinks strategically, also known as menu engineering.
 Set a target pour cost first, then set your alcohol pricing and beer pricing accordingly to achieve it.
 Here’s a handy formula to help:

 Drink Price in $ = Ingredient Cost in $ ÷ Target Pour Cost in %

 For example, let’s say you want to start serving BinWise Signature Wine as a new item on the menu.
 Since the average pour cost for wine is between 30% and 40%, you want to set your target pour cost for this menu item at 30%.
 Let’s assume that you bought the BinWise Signature Wine for $5 per bottle from your favorite distributor, you will have the following: